 The residence hall system fosters a sense of community through student self-government and program planning.
 All residence halls have both cooking and laundry facilities.
 For the health and comfort of our students, employees, and guests, smoking is not permitted in the residence halls.
 Please note that all beds are extra long twin.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 4 Computer Science and IT 1 Creative Arts & Design 2 English Language 1 Humanities & Social Sciences 2
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 4 Computer Science, IT 1 Creative Arts & Design 2 English Language 1 Humanities & Social Sciences 2

 Be the first one!